How Much Weight Can A 3500 Truck Carry In The Bed

 A typical 3500 has a payload capacity ranging from 3,000 to 7,000 pounds.
 Properly equipped, the maximum jumps to an impressive 7,700 pounds!

-However, several factors determine how much weight your specific truck can safely carry:
+However, several factors determine how much weight can a 3500 truck carry in the bed.

 • Road Conditions: Smooth highways allow for higher payloads than rough terrain.